 Capital gains tax (CGT)

-If you sell a buy-to-let property, you may owe Capital Gains Tax (CGT) on your profit.
+If you sell or gift a buy-to-let property, you may owe Capital Gains Tax (CGT) on any profit.
 CGT is calculated by subtracting your purchase price, legal and estate agent fees, and capital improvements from the sale price.

 For 2025/26, CGT on residential property is 18% for basic rate taxpayers and 24% for higher and additional rate taxpayers.
-The tax-free allowance (Annual Exempt Amount) is now £3,000 per person, so more landlords may pay CGT.
-This must also be reported and paid to HMRC within 60 days of completing the sale.
+The tax-free allowance (Annual Exempt Amount) is now £3,000 per person, meaning more landlords may pay CGT.
+The disposal must also be reported and paid to HMRC within 60 days of completing the sale.

 Reliefs are limited: Private Residence Relief only applies if the property was your main home, and Lettings Relief is now rare.